dgaydukov/cert-ocpjp11/files/LowLatency.md

 # switch java version in intelliJ
 File => Project Structure => Project SDK (chose either 8 or 11)
 ```

-why MS Windows shows disk size less than they are 100gb = 93gb.
+Why MS Windows shows disk size less than they are 100gb = 93gb.
 Answer is simple, disk 1gb=1000mb, 1mb=1000kb, 1kb=1000bytes, this is the standard in SI (International System of Units), yet we have JEDEC (Joint Electron Device Engineering Council)  where each increasing on 1024, take a look at this table
 ```
         SI        JEDEC
 kilo    10**3     2**10